-The Supreme Court’s coup de grâce to the Civil Rights Bill marked the end of the federal government’s role as champion of freedmen.
-Over time, the government became impassive to the states’ diminution of blacks’ political and social status.
-Righteous Republicans excoriated southern Democrats for erecting an architecture of social and legal racial apartheid, while indignant southerners dismissed emblematic Republican racial initiatives as Janus-faced appeals to black voters.
-Both major parties regularly traded barbs about the “Negro issue” on the House and Senate floors.
-Thus, Congress shirked substantive legislative action to improve blacks’ quality of life, repeatedly refusing to pass additional provisions intended to safeguard their 14th and 15th Amendment rights.
-Recognizing that a new era had dawned, James O’Hara concluded, “It is too late for the American Congress to legislate on the question of color.”132 What would soon develop was a rigid system of segregation codified in state law and tacitly sanctioned by the federal government.
+The Supreme Court’s decision to strip the Civil Rights Act of its powers marked the end of the federal government’s role as a champion of the millions of formerly enslaved men and women living in the South.
+Rather quickly, the government became impassive to the efforts by southern states to dilute the political power and restrict the social status their African-American citizens.
+On Capitol Hill, righteous Republicans excoriated southern Democrats for erecting an architecture of social and legal racial apartheid.
+Indignant Southerners, meanwhile, dismissed emblematic Republican initiatives on racial equality as Janus-faced appeals to black voters.
+As a result, Congress avoided substantive legislative action to improve the quality of life for millions of African Americans, repeatedly refusing to pass additional provisions intended to safeguard their Fourteenth and Fifteenth Amendment rights.
+Recognizing that a new era had dawned, James O’Hara concluded, “It is too late for the American Congress to legislate on the question of color.”155 What would soon develop was a rigid system of segregation codified in state law and tacitly sanctioned by the federal government.

-154Lynch, Reminiscences of an Active Life: The Autobiography of John Roy Lynch: xxx.
+154Lynch, Reminiscences of an Active Life: xxx.

-132Congressional Record, House, 48th Cong., 2nd sess.
+155Congressional Record, House, 48th Cong., 2nd sess.
 (17 December 1884): 317.